EvanHahn/evanhahn-dot-com/projects/index.md

 * [UniversityNow](http://unow.com/) had me fixing bugs and implementing small features for the first few weeks of my internship, but then I spent the rest of the summer working on their real-time chat feature.
 I learned [Backbone.js](http://backbonejs.org/) and wrote a whole lot of Jasmine specs.
 If you'd like, [I wrote a longer post about my time there](/on-my-internship-at-universitynow).

 * [Fetchnotes](http://www.fetchnotes.com)'s homepage and web app got a redesign by a brilliant designer, and I coded them both up!
 I bumbled my way through [Ember.js](http://emberjs.com/) to make it work.
 Soon after, a [TechCrunch story](http://techcrunch.com/2012/04/12/fetchnotes-launches-a-simple-cloud-based-note-taking-service-that-twitter-users-will-love/) was written and it got tens of thousands of hits!
 And it worked!
 Scary stuff.
-It's somewhat different now, but a lot of my code is still there.
+It's pretty different now, but I worked on it back in the day!

 * [RockMelt](http://rockmelt.com/)'s Quick Guide was assigned to me when I worked there (I suppose [they're Yahoo now](http://yahoo.tumblr.com/post/57166940839/)).
 They gave me a PNG and I gave them their Quick Guide!
 I also did some other pages for them (such as their What's New page or some fixes on their homepage) and a lot of internal JavaScript unit tests.